atlassian/react-beautiful-dnd/README.md

   {() => {}}
 </Draggable>

-// Not direct siblings, but are visual siblings ✅
+// Not direct siblings, but are visible siblings ✅
 <div>
   <Draggable draggableId="draggable-1" index={0}>
     {() => {}}